decargroup/pykoop/README.rst

 Most of the required classes and functions have been imported into the ``pykoop`` namespace.
-The most important object is the :class:`KoopmanPipeline`, which requires a list of lifting functions and a regressor.
+The most important object is the :class:`pykoop.KoopmanPipeline`, which requires a list of lifting functions and a regressor.

 Some example lifting functions are

-- :class:`PolynomialLiftingFn`,
+- :class:`pykoop.PolynomialLiftingFn`,
-- :class:`DelayLiftingFn`, and
+- :class:`pykoop.DelayLiftingFn`, and
-- :class:`BilinearInputLiftingFn`.
+- :class:`pykoop.BilinearInputLiftingFn`.

-``scikit-learn`` preprocessors can be wrapped into lifting functions using :class:`SkLearnLiftingFn`.
-States and inputs can be lifted independently using :class:`SplitPipeline`.
+``scikit-learn`` preprocessors can be wrapped into lifting functions using :class:`pykoop.SkLearnLiftingFn`.
+States and inputs can be lifted independently using :class:`pykoop.SplitPipeline`.
 This is useful to avoid lifting inputs.

 Some basic regressors included are

-- :class:`Edmd` (includes Tikhonov regularization),
+- :class:`pykoop.Edmd` (includes Tikhonov regularization),
-- :class:`Dmdc`, and
+- :class:`pykoop.Dmdc`, and
-- :class:`Dmd`.
+- :class:`pykoop.Dmd`.

 More advanced (and experimental) LMI-based regressors are included in the ``pykoop.lmi_regressors`` namespace.
 They allow for different kinds of regularization as well as hard constraints on the Koopman operator.

-You can roll your own lifting functions and regressors by inheriting from :class:`KoopmanLiftingFn`, :class:`EpisodeIndependentLiftingFn`, :class:`EpisodeDependentLiftingFn`, and :class:`KoopmanRegressor`.
+You can roll your own lifting functions and regressors by inheriting from :class:`pykoop.KoopmanLiftingFn`, :class:`pykoop.EpisodeIndependentLiftingFn`, :class:`pykoop.EpisodeDependentLiftingFn`, and :class:`pykoop.KoopmanRegressor`.

 Some sample dynamic models are also included in the ``pykoop.dynamic_models`` namespace.